 Later Memory LossResearchers gave the adolescent rats alcohol in a binge pattern where they received a lot of alcohol one day, then they had a day off.
 This was repeated over a 20-day period.

 After a 20-day break, the rats were tested in mazes to determine their basic motor and memory skills.
 The "binge drinking" adolescent rats were compared with adult rats that were also given high amounts of alcohol, and to both adult and adolescent rats that were not exposed to binge drinking.

 There was no difference in test performance between the groups of rats until they were given more alcohol.
 After a moderate dose of alcohol, the rat exposed to binge drinking during adolescence exhibited memory loss.

 "What we found was that the group that was most affected -- made the most errors -- was the group that had the binge pattern exposure as adolescents," White said.
 "These rats had a more difficult time finding their way through a maze that they were trained to navigate."

 "The implications of this study are that teenagers who drink heavily and often may be susceptible to the neurobehavioural effects of alcohol than would adults with similar drinking experiences," Dr David McKinzie, assistant professor at the Indiana University School of Medicine told the BBC News.
 "Of special concern is the possibility that the effects of early chronic drinking may have long-lasting consequences."

-The study was published in the July 2000 issue of the journal Alcoholism: Clinical and Experimental Research.
+The study was published in the journal Alcoholism: Clinical and Experimental Research.